 Figure 9: Analytically Challenged Report Fewer Benefits From Analytics

-Data Deficiency Analytically Challenged companies are distinguished by the state of their data and what they are (or aren’t) doing with it.
+Analytically Challenged companies are distinguished by the state of their data and what they are (or aren’t) doing with it.
+Unlike other companies, this group has generally not capitalized on big data trends, and their data management abilities are lagging.